 The Presidential retreat Camp David is located in Maryland’s Catoctin Mountains, in close proximity to Washington, D.C. by helicopter.
 The retreat, more formally known as Naval Support Facility Thurmont, is an active naval base staffed by Marine and Navy personnel.
 The site comprises 180 acres with multiple cabins for the President, his family, and their guests.

-Military personnel protect their covers during the arrival of President Lee Myung-bak of South Korea and Mrs. Kim Yoon-ok at Camp David, April 18, 2008, in Thurmont, Maryland.
+Military personnel protected their covers during the arrival of President Lee Myung-bak of South Korea and Mrs. Kim Yoon-ok at Camp David, April 18, 2008, in Thurmont, Maryland.

 Courtesy George W. Bush Presidential Library and Museum (P041808JB-0018)